numberscope/frontscope/doc/making-a-visualizer.md

 for which reason these should be avoided if type-checking or the `validate` property will suffice.

-Your validation can't depend on the sequence.
-You can do sequence-dependent validation in [`setup()`](#set-up-the-visualizer-often-used), as described below, but you won't be able to prompt the user for corrections at that point.
+By the time checkParameters() is called, the visualizer's sequence should be sufficiently initialized that you can depend on its `first` and `last` (index) values, in case you need those for validation.
+On the other hand, the sketch will not necessarily yet be available.
+You can do sketch-dependent validation in [`setup()`](#set-up-the-visualizer-often-used), as described below, but you won't be able to prompt the user for corrections at that point.

 -   **p5 Template:** Make sure that the step size is positive.